 top of page

-It's High Time for Change.
+It's High Time for Change

 I've been accidentally freelancing since I was in college.

 To set the scene, I'm 19, majoring in Interior Design at the University of Kentucky.
 One of my design classes requires us to make a portfolio on Wix.
 I create an offensively basic logo that I refuse to reveal.
-OK fine, I'll show you.

 When my boyfriend proposed, I realized that since I would be changing my name I also needed to change my logo.
 I set out on a months long journey to rebrand this exhausting side hustle into something real.
 I read Michael Johnson's Branding in Five and a Half Steps, as well as Johan Debit's Rebranding Design.